riveraser/weever-robots-exercise-vue/README.md

 ![running](public/img/running.png)

-The simulations is running and moving the Robots arround the grid based on the movements (Little squares with random colors)
+The simulation is running and moving the Robots arround the grid based on the movements (Little squares with random colors)

-I show the wich robot should move and what movement should be done.
+I show which robot should move and what movement should be done.

 I am also showing the current Robot position on the grid.